 Ask your users to rate and review your app

 Another way to boost app downloads is to get more positive ratings and reviews for your app.
-It doesn’t just improve your app ranking in app stores, but also tempts new users to download and try your app when it is trusted by plenty others like them.
+It doesn’t just improve your app ranking in app stores but also tempts new users to download and try your app when it is trusted by plenty of others like them.

 In fact, before downloading an app, it is the ratings and the reviews that a typical user refers to.
 They act as proof that the app is worth their time.

 But obviously, to ensure you don’t end up getting too many negative reviews, you need to ensure that your app offers a great experience.